 “ I am pleased to acknowledge that this experience inspired me to train with CPS and join our team! “

 Tom’s background was in Sales and Sport sectors before he met Maria and CPS after going through a traumatic experience in his life some time ago.
 Since then Tom has been through Dialogue Road Map training and had over 300 hours worth of live case work.
-Tom now works at The Centre of Peaceful Solutions within Public Relations and Marketing areas of the Charity.
+Tom now is Director of Programmes and helps run and organise practices and funding.

 “ The Dialogue Road Map personally has completely changed my life.
 It has given me a chance to see a future where I am able to connect with what I’m really needing and not worry as much about strategizing.
 DRM has helped improve all my relationships with family, it has helped me connect with people on a deeper level.
 It has also has really taught me a way to focus on the reality and living in the present ”